wanman/mailcow/README.md

 ## Web UI configuration variables

-Some settings can be changed be overwriting defaults of `/var/www/mail/inc/vars.inc.php` in `/var/www/mail/inc/vars.local.inc.php`.
+Some settings can be changed by overwriting defaults of `/var/www/mail/inc/vars.inc.php` in `/var/www/mail/inc/vars.local.inc.php`.

 Changes to `/var/www/mail/inc/vars.local.inc.php` will not be overwritten when upgrading mailcow.